Mohamedmagdy220/-CloudDevOpsProject/ansible/README.md

-# Jenkins Installation and Configuration Playbook
+# Configuration Management with Ansible

 ## 📦 Overview